UA-108747845-1

 The result is an extraordinary, deeply revealing portrait of Australian crime from the 60s to the 2010s – a portrait of carnage.

-Mark’s book, Prison Break: Shantaram to the Bangkok Hilton, The World’s Most Wanted Australians (Allen & Unwin), was released in August 2021.
+Prison Break: Shantaram to the Bangkok Hilton, The World’s Most Wanted Australians (Allen & Unwin, 2021)

 On a Sunday afternoon in 1980, armed robber Gregory David Roberts abseiled down the front wall of a maximum-security prison in broad daylight.
 He spent a decade on the run in West Asia before writing his own legend in the bestselling semi-autobiographical novel, Shantaram.